shivannis/xandr-docs-public/xandr-docs/articles/bidders/editing-a-bidder-profile.md

 ms.date: 10/28/2023
 ---

-# Editing a bidder's profile
+# Editing a Bidder's profile

-Once you have saved a profile, clicking into that specific profile from the table on the left on the Profiles screen opens the [Bidder Profile Targeting Options](bidder-profile-targeting-options.md) on the right for editing purposes.
+Once you have saved a profile, clicking into that specific profile from the table on the left on the **Profiles** screen opens the [Bidder Profile Targeting Options](bidder-profile-targeting-options.md) on the right for editing purposes.
 Make your edits and click **Save**.

 ## Related topics